 EINA has put an Internal Quality System (IQS) in place following the guidelines of the UAB and the Agency for the Quality of the Catalan University System (AQU), which allows the development of mechanisms for obtaining data, documenting the results, diagnosing them and incorporating them in decision-taking.
 All of these are necessary procedures for ensuring the quality of university teaching and aiding its assessment by the UAB and the AQU.

-The binding agreement with the Autonomous University of Barcelona, signed in 1994, and the development of the Higher Degree in Design (a UAB degree) fostered the adoption of measures aimed at improving effectiveness and efficiency in resource management and the commitment to quality and ongoing improvement.
+The binding agreement with the Autonomous University of Barcelona, signed in 1994 and updated in 2009, and the development of the Higher Degree in Design (a UAB degree) fostered the adoption of measures aimed at improving effectiveness and efficiency in resource management and the commitment to quality and ongoing improvement.

 - Physical resources for learning: creation of a specialist library, a mock-ups and prototypes workshop, a graphic creation workshop, an exhibition hall and an annual renewal and improvement plan of the IT resources available to students.